 At home at the Yakama Nation Reservation, Gregory volunteers teaching Ichishkîn around the community.
 He teaches basic Ichishkiin, and this winter break Ichishkiin Christmas carols.
 He is also teaching at the Yakama Nation tribal school, Harrah Christian school, and St. Joes Marquette.
 Gregory is active with the Xwayamamî Ishîch non-profit organization that is currently working with the community to record Christmas carols in Ichishkiin on CD and also with the Yakama Nation radio station.
 During his breaks from UO, Greg documents the various dialects of Yakama Ichishkiin and prepares for his Ichishkîn classes at UO.

-Racquel Yamada has a BA in Linguistics/TESOL and an MA in Education.
-She is currently collaborating with members of the Kari’nja community of Konomerume as she completes a PhD in Linguistics at the University of Oregon.
+Racquel Yamada is an Assistant Professor in the Department of Anthropology at the University of Oklahoma.
+She has a Ph.D. in Linguistics from the University of Oregon, as well as a BA in Linguistics/TESOL and an MA in Education.
+She is currently collaborating with members of the Kari’nja community of Konomerume.
 She has worked with NILI coordinating Summer Institutes, providing on-site assessments, and co-teaching the materials and computers class with Judith Fernandes.